Can Private Investigators Help with Kidnapping Cases?

 In criminal law, kidnapping is the taking away of a person against the person’s will.
 The kidnapping usually involves the intention to hold the person in false imprisonment, defined as confinement without legal authority.

-Kidnapping is usually done by force, but sometimes fraud and deception are used to lead a victim away willingly.
-Kidnapping may be done to obtain a ransom or as part of another crime, such as a robbery or extortion.
+Kidnapping is usually done by force, but criminals sometimes use fraud and deception to lead a victim away willingly.
+Kidnapping may be for the purpose of obtaining a ransom or as part of another crime, such as a robbery or extortion.

 Kidnappings are common in connection with child custody disputes, abduction by sexual predators, and sometimes in cases of government protests.
 It is also becoming more popular as a terrorist act, where victims are taken and held in captivity, tortured, and eventually killed in a very public manner.

 There are several different types of kidnapping outside of the typical definition.
 For example, “express kidnapping” is used most frequently in Latin America.
-In this form, a person is taken hostage and held for a relatively small sum of money that they know the family can and will likely pay to have their loved one released.
+In this form, criminals take a person hostage and held for a relatively small sum of money that they know the family can and will likely pay to have their loved one released.

 A tiger kidnapping is used by criminals to force someone else into doing something.
 An example might be taking a customer hostage to force a bank manager to open the vault.